deeptools/HiCExplorer/README.md

-There are seven major functions available in MACS serving as sub-commands.
+The following is the list of tools available in HiCExplorer

 | tool 				| description	|
 | ----------------------------- | ---------------------------------- |